 4. Gift Tax: It is the tax that an individual receiving the taxable gift pays to the government.

 Collection of direct taxes is generally economical.
 Like in the case of personal income tax, the tax can be deducted at source (TDS) from the income or salaries of the individuals.
-So, the government does not have to spend much in tax collection as far as personal income tax is concerned.4.
-Relatively Elastic
+So, the government does not have to spend much in tax collection as far as personal income tax is concerned.

-Increase in the income of individuals and companies, leads to increase in the yield from direct taxes also.
-An increase in tax rates would increase the tax revenues.
-Thereby, direct taxes are relatively elastic.5.
-Controls inflation
+Increase in the income of individuals and companies leads to increase in the yield from direct taxes also.
+An increase in tax rates would increase tax revenues.
+Thereby, direct taxes are relatively elastic.

 Direct taxes can help control inflation.
 When the inflation is on the uptrend, the government may increase the tax rate.
 With an increase in tax rate, the consumption demand may decline, which in turn may help reduce inflation.

 We have higher tax evasion in our country due to high tax rates, poor documentation and corrupt tax administration.
-This helps in suppressing the correct information about incomes easily and thereby with manipulating accounts, evasion on tax is encouraged.2.
-Impacts capital formation
+This helps in suppressing the correct information about incomes easily and thereby with manipulating accounts, evasion on tax is encouraged.

 The direct taxes are arbitrary.
 There is no objective defined for determining the tax rates of direct taxes.
 Also, the exemption limits in personal income tax, wealth tax, etc., are also determined in an arbitrary manner.
-Therefore, direct taxes may not always fulfil the requirement of equity.4.
-Inconvenient
+Therefore, direct taxes may not always fulfill the requirement of equity.

 In India, there is sectoral imbalance as far as direct taxes are concerned.
-Certain sectors like the corporate sector is heavily taxed, whereas, the agriculture sector is 100% tax free.
+Certain sectors like the corporate sector are heavily taxed, whereas, the agriculture sector is 100% tax-free.

 An indirect tax is a tax collected by an intermediary from the person who bears the ultimate economic burden of the tax.
 It can be shifted by the taxpayer to someone else.
 An indirect tax may increase the price of a good so that consumers are actually paying the tax by paying more for the products.